High-accuracy variational Monte Carlo for frustrated magnets with deep neural networks

-In addition to the ground state, we also estimated the energy of low-lying excited states by training a GCNN ansatz projected on nontrivial irreps of the space group.
+In addition to the ground state, we also estimated the energy of low-lying excited states in nontrivial symmetry sectors using the transfer learning procedure described in Sec.~\ref{sec: training protocol}.
 The tower of states for the $120^\circ$ order is generated by gapless magnon modes at the $K$ points: the lowest-lying entries are triplets transforming under the $K.A_1$ and $\Gamma.B_1$ irreps of the space group~\cite{Wietek2017TOS}.
-For the stripy phase at large $J_2$, the lowest lying triplet excitation transforms as $M.A_1$; in addition, the spontaneous breaking of point-group symmetry gives rise to a singlet excitation that transforms as $\Gamma.E_2$.
-The proposed intermediate Dirac spin liquid phase has a plethora of gapless excitations that can be captured either as pairs of gapless spinons or monopoles of the $U(1)$ gauge field~\cite{Song2019Monopoles,Song2020Monopoles}; we expect all states mentioned above to be in this manifold.
+For the stripy phase at large $J_2$, the lowest lying triplet excitation transforms as $M.A_1$; in addition, the spontaneous breaking of point-group symmetry gives rise to a $\Gamma.E_2$ singlet.
+The proposed intermediate Dirac spin liquid phase has a plethora of gapless excitations that can be captured either as pairs of gapless spinons or monopoles of the $U(1)$ gauge field~\cite{Song2019Monopoles,Song2020Monopoles}; all states mentioned above lie in this manifold.

 Our numerical results are summarised in Table~\ref{tab: triangular gaps}.
 On 36-site clusters, we recover the exact gaps~\cite{Wietek2017TriangularHeisenbergCSL,Wietek2017TOS} to a good approximation.
 For $J_2=0$, the gap estimate of the $K.A_1^-$ state, corresponding to $120^\circ$ order, is seen to decrease, while the others remain approximately the same, as expected for the ordered phase.
-In the paramagnetic phase, however, all gap estimates are larger for the 108-site cluster than for the 36-site one.
-This suggests that the convergence of excited states in highly frustrated phases is less reliable than those of the ground state, similar to what we found for the square lattice in Sec.~\ref{sec: square excited}.

 In the paramagnetic phase, we find that when we supplement our wavefunctions with a Lanczos step, the gaps for all three irreps decrease going from 36 to 108 sites, indicating that they may be gapless modes.
 However, they do not appear to scale as $N^{-1/2}$, as would be expected for a Dirac spin liquid~\cite{wietek2023quantum}.
 This may be partially related to differences between the 36- and 108-site geometries, but we believe it is mostly due to the increased difficulty to obtain accurate variational energies on larger clusters.
 Indeed, we find that all of the gaps of all three irreps decrease when a Lanczos step is applied, indicating that the variational excited states are less accurate than the ground state.